Services

 Dr. Manuel Endo Carvajal, MD

-Physician, Infectious Diseases
+Physician, Infectious Disease

 Dr, Endo was awarded his Doctorate in Medicine from Universidad Libre in Cali, Colombia.
 He did his social service training transferring critically ill patients from isolated communities in the Colombian pacific coast to high-complexity medical centers located in the most important cities of Colombia.
 Subsequently, he completed his Residency in Internal Medicine and Fellowship in Infectious Diseases at the University of Texas Health Science Center in San Antonio, Texas.